lenra-io/lesta/README.md

 - `build`: builds the content of the given path

 There is three built-in PathManagers:
-- PageManager: handle pages.
+- PageManager: handles pages.
 See the [dedicated section](#pagemanager) to learn more.
-- RobotsManager: handle the search engines `robots.txt` files.
+- RobotsManager: handles the search engines `robots.txt` files.
-- SitemapManager: handle the search engines sitemap files.
+- SitemapManager: handles the search engines sitemap files.

 #### PageManager

-It handle the website pages for a given rendering techology.
+It handles the website pages for a given rendering technology.
 A Website can have many PageManagers.

 A page manager needs a `pageLister` function that lists the website pages and a `pageRenderer` function that renders the pages.